yabrochika/eztest/docs/features/data-migration/README.md

 **Assignee Validation:**
 - Email must belong to a project member
 - Invalid/non-member emails will cause import failure
-- Leave empty if no assignee
+- **Required field** - cannot be empty

-**Test Case Linking:**
-- Links defect to test case by title match (case-insensitive)
-- Creates TestCaseDefect relationship automatically
-- Skips linking if test case not found (no error)

 **Duplicate Detection:**
-- Defect IDs must be unique within project
+- Defects with existing Defect IDs are skipped
-- System prevents ID collisions automatically
+- You'll see a warning: `"Defect with ID 'DEF-1' already exists (title: 'X')"`
+- Defects with existing titles (case-insensitive) are skipped if Defect ID is not provided

 **Auto-Creation:**
-- **IDs**: Generated sequentially (def1, def2, def3...)
+- **IDs**: Generated sequentially (DEF-1, DEF-2, DEF-3...) if not provided
-- **Reporter**: Set to importing user automatically
+- **Reporter**: Set to importing user automatically if not provided

 ---